clarenceelvareta/Patient-Acceptance-Prediction/README.md

 # Patient-Acceptance-Prediction
+This project develops machine learning models to predict whether patients referred to the Agency for Integrated Care (AIC) are likely to accept community care services.
+The models identify key factors influencing patient acceptance and provide decision support for referral planning and healthcare resource allocation.

 ## Problem Statement
 To develop a predictive model using referral data to analyze patterns, identify key factors and generate actionable insights for effective decision-making